johnhw/blender_knots/README.md

 # Installing
 * Open **Blender**.
 You'll need 2.70 or greater.
-* Go to `File/User Preferences` and choose the `Install from File` button at the bottom.
+* Go to `File/User Preferences/Add Ons` and choose the `Install from File` button at the bottom.
 Find `blender_knots.py` from the download and select it.
-Make sure you tick the `Development: Knot generator` setting, then save the user settings.
+Make sure you tick the `Development: Knot generator` tick box to enable it, then save the user settings.

 The knot generator is now available in the `Create` tab in `Object` mode of the 3D view (below the buttons for the various standard meshes).
 You need to have a text fragment with a knot description in it, which you will be able to select from